 Why is the oracle a high-risk point in the DeFi ecosystem?
 In-depth analysis of oracle vulnerabilities.

-In the decentralized finance (DeFi) ecosystem, oracles play a vital role as an important bridge connecting blockchains with the outside world.
-They pass off-chain information (such as market prices, weather data, etc.) to smart contracts to help smart contracts make decisions.
+Oracles, who bravely bring news from the outside world and deliver it directly to the blockchain, are like the eccentric town criers in the chaotic carnival of decentralized finance (DeFi).
+They make sure that everyone is aware of whether the market is bull or bear or just a really irate goat.
+Imagine them as the digital postal service, delivering juicy off-chain gossip — like market prices and weather reports — so smart contracts can make decisions.
+Without these little data delivery heroes, smart contracts would be stuck staring at their screens, utterly clueless about what’s happening outside their blockchain bubble!
 It is precisely because of the role of oracles that the DeFi system faces a risk that cannot be ignored - oracle vulnerabilities.
 Oracle vulnerabilities may not only affect the correct execution of smart contracts, but may also be exploited by malicious attackers, resulting in huge financial losses.
 This article will explore in depth the high risks brought by oracle vulnerabilities in the DeFi ecosystem, and analyze the possible security issues, vulnerability types and solutions of oracles.

 The role of oracles in the DeFi ecosystem